SQream/sqream_docs/operational_guides/delete_guide.rst

 Best Practices
 =====================================
-This section includes the best practices when deleting rows:
+This section includes the best practices for deleting rows:

 * Run ``CLEANUP_CHUNKS`` and ``CLEANUP_EXTENTS`` after running large ``DELETE`` operations.

    ::

-* When you delete large segments of data from very large tables, consider running a ``CREATE TABLE AS`` operation instead, renaming, and dropping the original table.
+* When you delete large segments of data from very large tables, consider running a ``CREATE TABLE AS`` operation instead of performing a clean-up, renaming, and dropping the original table.

    ::